wkumari/draft-harkins-owe/README.md

-   Where HKDF-expand() and HKDF-extract() are defined in [RFC5869], NULL indicates the "salt-less" invocation of HKDF using the hash algorithm defined in section Section 4.1, and n is the bitlength of the digest produced by that hash algorithm.  z and prk are irretrievably deleted once the PMK has been generated.
+   Where HKDF-expand() and HKDF-extract() are defined in [RFC5869], NULL indicates the "salt-less" invocation of HKDF using the hash algorithm defined in section Section 4.1, and n is the bit-length of the digest produced by that hash algorithm.  z and prk are irretrievably deleted once the PMK has been generated.